VeraVisions/nuclide/Documentation/Networking.md

 ## Client to Server communication

 There's a few different means of networking things to the server as a client.

-### infokeys

-Clients can set their own custom infokey data at any time, using the `setinfo` console command.
-For example: `setinfo foo bar` will set the infokey `foo` to the value of `bar`.
-The server can then read any given infokey on a given client like so: `string value = infokey(someplayer, "foo");`

-The server can also assign its own infokeys to a player.
-These can be overriden by the client at any given time as well, **unless the server prefixes them** with an asterisk.
-Here is an example: `forceinfokey(somePlayer, "*team", "1");`

-infokeys are visible to all other clients.
-So be careful about the type of data you store in them.
-Storing passwords or other sensitive information is not recommended.

 ### sendevent